-Students will be introduced to the hard copy and electronic resources available to assist their study.
+A beginning course in biblical Hebrew and its grammatical structure.
+Some attention is given to the oral reading of Hebrew.
+Students will be introduced to hard copy and electronic resources available to assist their study of biblical Hebrew.

-Student Outcomes

-Primary Outcomes
+Student Outcomes Primary Outcomes

 - The student will learn and then review the grammatical elements of biblical Hebrew by observation of the Hebrew text so that the student will be able to identify correctly the morphological patterns of the verbs and nouns as well as translate Hebrew text into meaningful English.
 Students are required to learn the structural markers (morphemes) of the Hebrew language rather than the rote memorization of the same.
 The emphasis falls soundly on learning to understand the Hebrew text and not necessarily the translation of the text per se.
 The pedagogical methodology of the course presents the student with the opportunity to learn inductively and deductively. - 2.
 From the first lesson the student will be reading Hebrew Biblical text.
 The student will read in Hebrew the first two chapters of Esther in this semester and more of Esther and the first chapter of Genesis.
-As time permits selected portions of Amos, Micah, Hosea and the Psalms will be read. - The student will commit to memory in this semester a minimum vocabulary of approximately 250 words of Hebrew vocabulary all of which occur more than forty times in the Old Testament or are of particular theological interest.
+As time permits selected portions of Amos, Micah, Hosea and the Psalms will be read. - The student will commit to memory in this semester a minimum vocabulary of approximately 250 words of Hebrew vocabulary all of which occur more than forty times in the Old Testament or are of particular theological interest. - 4.
+The student will be taught the major reading markers (accents) of Hebrew so that the student can learn to read the texts out loud, discerning the meaningful units in each case.

-- 4. The student will be taught the major reading markers (accents) of Hebrew so that the student can learn to read the texts out loud, discerning the meaningful units in each case. - 5.
-The student will learn how to read and regularly use the Hebrew lexicon which is referred to by the names of its editors, namely, Brown-Driver-Briggs and which is abbreviated BDB. - 6.
+- 5. The student will learn how to read and regularly use the Hebrew lexicon which is referred to by the names of its editors, namely, Brown-Driver-Briggs and which is abbreviated BDB. - 6.
 The student will be introduced to the major reference grammars for biblical Hebrew (Gesenius-Kautzsche-Cowley, Jouon, Waltke-O'Connor) as well as theological dictionaries such as TWOT, TDOT, DOTT, DBI, ABD, and IDB.
 Some time will be spent discussing computer and internet resources.